Jesús María District, Lima: History

 Today, Jesús María is an upper class, highly residential district, home to 75,359 people.
 The district usually ranks in the top four districts with the best quality of life in Lima.
 The district's central location and proximity to San Isidro and Miraflores, have also contributed to it becoming an increasingly popular residential option.
 Jesús María is experiencing a housing and construction boom, and many casonas (older large, luxury homes) are being replaced with high-rise apartments and condominiums.
 Some of the best preserved are those that have been adapted as businesses or government installations, such as the Jesús María City Hall.

 Between Salaverry and Gregorio Escobedo avenues can be found the Residencial San Felipe on the site of what was once the San Felipe horse track.
 Commissioned by President Fernando Belaúnde Terry, and designed by a team headed in part by architects Enrique Ciriani, Jorge Páez, Jorge Bernuy, and Nikita Smirnoff Bracamonte, San Felipe was designed to combine a high residential density with ample green space, and shopping, banking, and schooling opportunities for residents, and is widely considered the cornerstone of Jesús María's middle-class identity.

-Commercial activity in Jesús María has historically centered on the area surrounding the Plaza San José and the nearby old San José market, and on the commercial sector contained within the Residencial San Felipe.
-To this, there has been added the Real Plaza Salaverry shopping mall, opened in May 2014, on the 23rd block of Avenida Salaverry, on land that held the last remnants of the old San Felipe race track.

 Landmarks

 Important avenues which demarcate the boundaries of the district are Brasil, 28 de Julio.
 Arenales, General Salaverry, and Faustino Sánchez Carrión (commonly referred to by its old name, Ave.
 Pershing).
 Main avenues within Jesús María are San Felipe, Gregorio Escobedo, and Francisco Javier Mariàtegui.

-San José Park -which serves a de facto main square for the district- marks the district's original "downtown".
+San José Park, which serves a de facto main square for the district, marks the district's original "downtown".
 Its San José Church, with its twin neo-Gothic spires, has been a landmark of the district since its inauguration by the Carmelite Order in 1949.